MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 Install image included in link on microSD (64 Gb is recommended - space for logging of fligt data).
 Use a tool as BalenaEtcher.
 Link: https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image

-Boot Machine.
+Boot the Jetson Nano.
+Password: Jetson.

-Fix keyboard language if needed
+Start by fixing keyboard language if needed.
+And other Usersettings.

 1. Fix The Partition Of The Drive.
 	Check if the drive only have part of its storage allocated.